 - Cookie cutters are excellent for shaping the dough, and you can even experiment with unique shapes.

-- Set your filling in the refrigerator to chill while preparing the dough so that it’s easier to drop on, spread, and stick to the warm dough.
+- While preparing the dough, set the filling in the refrigerator to chill so that it’s easier to drop on, spread, and stick to the warm dough.

 - A cookie sheet with a slight lip works well for the kneading and shaping steps because it contains the mess.

-- Brush away excess starch before filling the treats because it makes closing the bun too challenging.
+- Brush away excess starch before filling the treats because closing the bun is challenging.

 Daifuku Mochi Recipe (Microwave)